jjjjjie/gitlearn/readme.txt

-This folder is user to learn how to use git toolkit.
+This folder is used to learn how to use git toolkit. git is useful.